Cannes 2024: The Substance is shocking and hysterically funny

-I’m today half the size I was a year ago.
+I’m half the size today that I was a year ago.
 By next year, I’ll be half the size I am now.
 It took years of medication and painful surgery to fix whatever was broken, but soon I’ll be “normal” again.

 Watching Coralie Fargeat’s exemplary second film, I often thought of how difficult it is to live in your skin.
 After all, you don’t get much say when you’re born into it.
 It takes years, often decades, to grow into your body.
 Many never get there.
 We’re so behind as a society in understanding things like gender that it will take generations more to understand the soul.